Comment on page

 Carbon monoxide detectors should be present, with alert(s) that can be heard and seen throughout the home.

-Audible and visual alerts are important and can save lives.
-It's important to prepare for anyone that may be living in or visiting a home.
-There are many reasons that people who can hear might miss an audible alert, e.g., listening to loud music with headphones (esp. noise canceling), so visual alerts aren't a specialized feature only useful for the deaf/hard-of-hearing.
+Audible and visual alerts are essential and can save lives.
+It's important to prepare for anyone living in or visiting a home.
+There are many reasons that people who can hear might miss an audible alert, e.g., listening to loud music with headphones (esp. noise canceling), so visual alerts aren't a specialized feature only beneficial for the deaf/hard-of-hearing.

 Any alert should be hardwired into the home's power system, supplemented with battery backups.
 Alert systems plugged into power outlets are acceptable.

 Hardwired alert systems will be more reliable than those only powered by batteries.
-Battery backups are important for power outages.
+Battery backups are essential for power outages.

 Switches that control lighting should require 12" (30cm) or less horizontal reach from any doorway between spaces.